21-year-old’s deadly shooting captured on Ring camera at Marietta apartments

 Marietta police arrested Tavion Taylor and charged him with felony murder in the death of 21-year-old De’shaune Hall.

 Officers received a call just before 10:15 p.m.
-Friday about a shooting at the Belmont apartments along Bentley Road.
+Friday about a shooting at the Rosemont Bentley Apartments along Bentley Road.
 When they arrived, officers found Hall lying on the ground with multiple gunshots.

 “It didn’t sound like anything, but then we heard like a screaming right after and that was kind of cut short.
 It sound like someone yelped and then there was a second shot,” a neighbor said.